sophgo/sophon-sail/docs/source_en/module_python/Basicfunction.rst

 base64_encode
 >>>>>>>>>>>>>>>>>>>>>>>>>>

-Encode byte data into base64 and return the encoded data as bytes
+Encode byte data into base64 and return the encoded data as bytes.
+BM1688 and CV186AH PCIE mode are not supported.

 **Interface:**
     .. code-block:: python